-As ecology and diversity are two of the central axes of Abel’s body of work, with Vernal Pool and other projects, the artist aims to raise awareness and make us think about about how water is one of the world’s most critical resources in a natural ecosystem seriously endangered and a big part of the population is without access to potable water.
+Ecology and diversity are two of the central axes of Abel’s body of work.
+With Vernal Pool and other projects, the artist aims to raise awareness and make us think about how water is one of the world’s most critical resources in a natural ecosystem; an ecosystem which is seriously endangered and a big part of the population is without access to potable water.

 Your work involves art, science and ecology.
 When and how did the fascination with them come about?